 - Wipe out wipes - Never use baby wipes or cleaning wipes,they mostly have plastic in, sounds obvious but just use a cloth or a flannel.

 - Make your mark at the market - Shopping at the market as opposed to supermarket shopping... great environmentally and helps local businesses.

 - Pack a paper bag - I now take paper bags to the store for loose veggies.

 - Be 'old fashioned' - reduce the amount of different cleaning and laundry products you have and switch to 'old fashioned' alternatives.

-Check out our top tips for passing on plastic this week:
+Check out our top tips for passing on plastic: